chocolatey/docs/input/en-us/chocolatey-gui/user-interface/settings/chocolatey-gui.md

 once changed, the feature or configuration value changes takes immediate effect, but it may require an application restart to take effect.

+There are search boxes which allows you to type the name of a feature, or a setting, and the list will be filtered down to only matching entries.

 ![Settings Chocolatey GUI](/assets/images/chocolatey-gui/user_interface_settings_chocolatey_gui.png "Settings Chocolatey GUI")

 For more information about the individual features and settings, see the corresponding section below: